rstudio/education.rstudio.com/content/blog/2020-07-01-learning-learnr/index.md

 ```

 It essentially sets up the exercise handler and the Shiny function
 `renderUI` to retrieve html output after evaluating the exercise.
-The
-output is appended under the exercise, which could be an output for the
+Ultimately, the output is appended under the exercise, which
-"Run" button or some feedback for "Submit Answer" button.
+could be code output from clicking the "Run" button or some feedback
+from clicking the "Submit Answer" button.

 ## Reflections

 Daniel Chen had mentioned in his [reflection](https://education.rstudio.com/blog/2020/02/gestalt-internship/)
 last summer that he
-turned from a user of R to a developer of R. I would say I feel the same
+turned from a "a user of the R language" to a "developer".
+I would say I feel the same
 way so far.
 Although I knew how to use R packages, it wasn't until I
 had to venture into learnr that I realized that developing packages is
 a whole different ball game!
 From a developer's perspective, it has
 been a lot of fun making improvements to learnr because building and
-debugging the package is very fast and allows quick cycles.
+debugging the package is very fast and allows quick build-test cycles.
 I also
 wouldn't have made it this far without the guidance of Alison and Greg
-with setting goals for each week and making sure I'm enjoying the work.
+with setting goals for each week and making sure I'm enjoying the work as well.
-Barret Schloerke has also been a tremendous help whenever I am stuck on
+Barret has also been a tremendous help whenever I am stuck on
 a problem and I'm reminded how great it is to gain tacit knowledge from
 an expert.
-I now understand neat things like using vectorized operations
+I now understand when to use vectorized operations in R such as vapply
-such as vapply such over a for loop--thanks Barret!
+over a for loop--thanks Barret!

-So far, I've been able to make two pull requests adding enhancements to
+From my learning of learnr, I've been able to make two pull requests adding enhancements to
 learnr.
 [PR #373](https://github.com/rstudio/learnr/pull/373) was my
-first easy one which involved allowing the instructor to suppress a
+first easy task which involved allowing the instructor to suppress a
 confusing warning message about "invisible result".
 This PR gave me a
-good idea of the learnr package flow.
+good idea of the learnr package execution flow.
 [PR #390](https://github.com/rstudio/learnr/pull/390)
 was a much more difficult one which adds support for chaining setup chunks, which can
 alleviate the tedious process of building up setup code for incremental
 exercises as voiced by many.
+It was by far one of the most technical challenges I've
-I am very excited to say that this
+had to tackle so far, but I am very excited to say that this
 particular PR also paves the way for a cleaner approach on non-R
 exercises, by changing how we process exercises, but that's for another
 post!

 Although we are not there yet to make Python lessons in learnr, I look
-forward to adding more infrastructure to make this dream possible---*eventually*.
+forward to adding more infrastructure to make this a reality---*eventually*.